nim-lang/Nim/doc/contributing.md

    ("Why does sequtils lack a `countIt`?
    Because version 1.0 happens to have lacked it?
 Silly...")
 2. To encourage contributions.
-Contributors often start with PRs that add simple things and then they stay and also fix bugs.
+Contributors often start with PRs that add simple things, then they stay and also fix bugs.
 Nim is an open source project and lives from people's contributions and involvement.
    Newly introduced issues have to be balanced against motivating new people.
 We know where to find perfectly designed pieces of software that have no bugs -- these are the systems